luiscoco/AzureDevops_Sample3_Connecting-Azure-DevOps-with-GitHub/README.md

 ### 3.1.
 Using Azure Pipelines

-In Azure DevOps, go to your project and select Pipelines from the left navigation panel.
+In Azure DevOps, we go to your project and select Pipelines from the left navigation panel

-Click on Create Pipeline.
+Click on Create Pipeline

 Choose GitHub as the code source.